LoL DPS items guide - Core equipment for Damage Dealers

 Edge of Night: 55 Attack Damage, 250 Health, 18 Lethality

 Another Lethality item.
 This one focuses on attack and health.
-By using active ability, the wearer can shroud himself in a shield similar to this from Banshee's Veil which will block next hostile ability.
+By using an active ability, the wearer can shroud himself in a shield similar to this from Banshee's Veil which will block next hostile ability.
 The downside to this effect is that it activates for one second and taking damage during that time cancels the effect.
 Also, the shield lasts only seven seconds.
-Good choice for physical dps heroes that tend to all-in like Zed or Kled.
+Good choice for physical DPS heroes that tend to all-ins like Zed or Kled.
 If timed properly, it can save you from abilities like Karthus ultimate.

 Essence Reaver: 70 Attack Damage, 20% Cooldown Reduction, 25% Critical Chance

 Passive: Basic attacks refund 1,5% mana on hit.

 Good Attack Damage, Cooldown Reduction, and Critical Strike Chance.
 Essence Reaver returns mana for every hit landed - weather it is on an enemy or on the structure.
 Useful, if you are playing physical damage champion who can spam abilities, and often runs OOM like Lucian, Sivir or Ashe.

 Guinsoo's Rageblade: 25 Attack Damage, 25 AP, 25% Attack Speed, 15% Armor Penetration, 15% Magic Penetration

 Passive: Basic attacks grant bonus attack speed up to 48% and every third hit deals an additional “phantom hit”.